SuperHarmony910/SuperHarmony910/docs/index.md

 Fast forward to January of 2020, I had already dived deep into the cavernous depths of the Java programming language.
 In July, I had already captured the basics of the slithery Python language, trying to build programs and GUIs left, right and centre.
-Come to now (September 2020), and I am expressing basic interest in executables, therefore leading to my occasional delves into C & C++, Node.js and Go!
+Come to September 2020, and I am expressing basic interest in executables, therefore leading to my occasional delves into C & C++, Node.js and Go!
 Not much to come, but definitely worthwile.

 [Click me to find the corresponding repositories!](#links)